Skip to main content

 • Event Order: While events generally follow the flows described above, your system should not strictly depend on receiving events in a specific order.
 Design your logic to handle events arriving out of sequence.

-Example Webhook Payload
+Example Webhook Payloads

 {

-"eventType": "SELL_AND_PAY.COMPLETED",
+"eventType": "SELL_AND_PAY.PAYMENT_ORDER.COMPLETED",

 "issueDatetime": "2024-10-01T15:30:45.123456Z",